 Espresso Maker User’s Guide

-Espresso Maker - Step by Step Instructions
+Moka Pot – Step by Step Instructions

 - Place the filter funnel into the base and fill it to the brim with the ground coffee.
-The coffee grounds should be evenly distributed, but please don’t compress them as this will cause too much pressure to build during brewing.
+The coffee grounds should be evenly distributed, but please don’t compress them, as this will cause too much pressure to build during brewing.

 - Now tightly screw on the top and make sure that no coffee grounds clog the thread.

-- As soon as you hear gurgling sound you can look into the top to see the coffee rising.
+- As soon as you hear gurgling sounds, you can look into the top to see the coffee rising.
 When you no longer see liquid rising to the top, turn the espresso maker off and pour cold water over the boiler base.

 - Cheap to purchase.